 “It’s an inspiring day when communities in northern B.C. can stand up to one of the largest oil companies in the world and win.
 Congratulations to the Tahltan, and to the citizens and government of British Columbia.”

-According to a BC government news release
+According to a BC

 , the region is considered culturally, spiritually and socially significant to the Tahltan Nations.